JVHallam/kata_azure_pipelines/readme.md

     * default values           -> Should have 5 stages ( first, 3 generated, bonus )
     * test                     -> Should have 2 stages ( first and one generated one )

-## Conditions
+## Stage Conditions
 * Give the stage block a condition
     * Skip a stage, if it's value is zz04

+* TEST
-* Run the pipeline with the defaults ( 3, including zz04 )
+    * Runthe pipeline with the defaults ( 3, including zz04 )
     * Note that zz04 skips
     * Note that bonus is skipped